 Agreement), relating to its revolving credit facility (as amended, the Amended Credit Facility).
 The Credit Agreement provides for a revolving credit facility in the principal amount of up to \$550 million, with a \$60 million sub-limit for letters of credit.
-The Credit Agreement, and all loans thereunder, become due on November 29, 2028.
-As of June 30, 2023, there was \$30 million in outstanding borrowings under our Amended Credit Facility.
-The carrying value of the Amended Credit Facility approximates fair value.
+All loans under the Credit Agreement become due on November 29, 2028.
+As of September 30, 2023, there were no outstanding borrowings under our Amended Credit Facility.